 3. A pump pushes hot water through the pipe system.

 4. Water flowing through the loop reaches the radiators.
-Radiators will emit heat and cooled down water goes back to the boiler and the cycle repeat.
+Radiators will emit heat and cooling down the water goes back to the boiler and the cycle repeat.

 5. To control temperature and boiler operation, a central thermostat detects room temperature.
 When the room is hot enough, the boiler turns off.
 When the room is cold, the boiler turns on.